St Peter Ad Vincula Broad Hinton

 Broad Hinton

-Close to Hackpen Hill and the White Horse lies the largest of the villages of the Upper Kennet Benefice.
+Close to Hackpen Hill and the White Horse lies the largest of the villages of the Upper Kennet Parish.
 St Peter Ad Vincula church is rich in architectural history and as you enter you will be greeted by an angel.

 Who's Who